Prince Philip in Pictures: The best moments of his maritime life - YBW

-The Duke of Edinburgh has finished his last solo official engagement.
 YBW looks back at some of Prince Philip's most memorable maritime moments

-Prince Philip, 96, is well known for his love of sailing, as well as his long standing naval career.
+Prince Philip, who passed away today, Friday 9 April, was well known for his love of sailing, as well as his long standing naval career.

 The Duke of Edinburgh trained at the Royal Naval College in Dartmouth in 1939 before going on to serve with the Mediterranean and Pacific fleets in the Second World War.